tobytwigger/laravel-translate/docs/_docs/basic-usage.md

 A call to the translate API will be cached for 7 days in the browser, to load translations as quickly as possible.

 The following body content should be encoded to the url.
+If a translation failed, its respective array element or string will return null.

 ### Translating single lines